 Yes, as long as the request to select a different device is put in writing and signed by the applicant and mailed to the STAP office.

 What if an applicant receives and exchanges a voucher for a device and then reapplies for another voucher that functions in the same manner as the first device that they received?
 For example can an applicant get an amplified attachment and then ask for an amplified phone?
 What if an applicant got an amplified phone the first time and then wants another voucher for an amplified phone that has stronger amplification?

 A person can get a voucher for a second device only if his or her disability changes and the first device no longer provides adequate telephone access.
 If this is the case, the second application should be certified as the applicant having a change of disability and there must be a statement in writing that explains why the first device no longer is sufficient.

 Is an applicant who applies under "change of disability," and indicates that his or her disability has improved, eligible to request a different device?
 For example an individual who is certified as deaf gets a TTY, then is certified as hard of hearing (due to a cochlear implant) and wants an amplified phone.

 A person is not eligible to receive a new device by applying under change of disability if the previous device will still provide them telephone network access.
 In the example stated above, a previous applicant who received a voucher for a TTY can still use the TTY after their change of disability.

 How long does it take before my application will be processed?

-It can take up to 150 days before an application is processed.
+It can take about 6 months before an application is processed.